yola/demands/README.markdown

 # demands

 Base class for building service clients on top of `requests` lib.
-By default it "demands" successful response from API endpoints, otherwise it raises exception.
+By default it "demands" successful response from API endpoints, otherwise it raises an exception.

 Written and used by the folks at Yola.
 Check out our [free website][1] builder today.